Intelligent Planning at Volkswagen Mexico

 The Solution: A fully integrated approach to financial analysis, planning, and forecasting

-To alleviate its technical and business pains, VW Mexico decided to find a flexible FP&A software solution on which it could implement a Business Intelligence strategy that would allow planning activities to run smoothly, automatically, and more efficiently than they did with the current legacy processes.
+To alleviate its technical and business pains, VW Mexico decided to find a flexible FP&A software solution on which it could implement a Management Intelligence strategy that would allow planning activities to run smoothly, automatically, and more efficiently than they did with the current legacy processes.

 VW Mexico cited superior functionality within the Board platform, including its flexibility, data analysis capabilities, and technical infrastructure for virtual hardware, as the primary reasons behind its selection.

 The Board platform’s self-service approach enables VW Mexico's business users to easily develop and reconfigure applications by dragging and dropping elements into customizable reports and dashboards.
 Its tight integration with Microsoft Office products provides users with the same look and feel they are accustomed to working with in Excel, helping to increase the speed of adoption.

 The Benefits: Increased financial accuracy and efficiency from a range of financial applications built within the same platform

 In the first year after deploying the Board Platform, VW Mexico successfully developed and launched financial planning applications for its Marginal Contribution Calculation program, Integration programs, Input Consolidation, Variation Analysis, and Reporting.

 Marginal Contribution Calculation is a cost accounting concept that allows VW to determine the relative profitability of each product and line of business of the plants in Mexico.
 The metric allows VW to evaluate different areas of the business to determine which parts to emphasize based on the highest margins or the differences compared with the last financial planning cycle for any given part.
 With the Board-based applications, the company can now accurately determine the composition of its income and cost integration for each product and business line.